This compound butter is tangy and slightly sweet, terrific on seasonal veggies, desserts, or breads.

-So far (bearing in mind that I made this early so we could try it out and I could share today) we've enjoyed this lightly sweet, lightly tangy butter on waffles, pancakes, green beans, sweet potato puree, Pumpkin Cranberry Maple Kugel, and fresh, hot sourdough bread.
+So far (bearing in mind that I made this early so we could try it out and I could share today) we've enjoyed this lightly sweet, lightly tangy butter on waffles, pancakes, Cranberry Pecan Green Beans, sweet potato puree, Pumpkin Cranberry Maple Kugel, and fresh, hot sourdough bread.

 Yes, part of the reason to try it so many ways was because I'd made it, darn it, so now I needed to find a way to use it.I plan to try this on biscuits and roasted squash, and perhaps as a soup garnish.
 Other ideas?